arkaydeus/next-firebase-fullstack-auth/README.md

 ### Middleware

 The middleware.ts ensures that the user is authenticated before allowing access to server-side pages.
-Where a session is not detected or not valid, the user is redirected to the login page.
+Where a session is not detected, the user is redirected to the login page.

+### Context

+The AuthContext.tsx provides a context for the authentication state and provides a signIn and signOut function.